 Chicago-Kent Certificate of Service

 The Chicago-Kent Certificate of Service is awarded to students who complete at least 50 hours of volunteer service during their time at Chicago-Kent.
-In the past, this award has been referred to as the Dean's Certificate of Service.

 A student is eligible to receive the Certificate only once, after the first 50 hours of volunteer service have been completed.

 Students who complete at least 250 hours of volunteer service are eligible to receive the Dean's Distinguished Public Service Award.

 To be eligible to receive either of these awards, you must take the following three steps: